evmos/mainnet/incidents/postmortem-1.md

 ```

 *21:21* - Team announces to Discord that developers are working on a patch release

 *21:27* - Core team and Cosmos developers understand that `GetParams` was breaking the migration and a [hotfix PR](https://github.com/tharsis/evmos/pull/363/commits/463992d65b2e999aa69f1df782315c167178e6b8) is merged

 *21:33* - [**`v2.0.1`**](https://github.com/tharsis/evmos/releases/tag/v2.0.1) released, fixing the error

 *21:35* - [**`v2.0.1`**](https://github.com/tharsis/evmos/releases/tag/v2.0.1) Upgrade begins

 *21:40* - 67% consensus seems to have reached for 58700, but 58701 gets stuck in consensus rounds...

-*21:41* - Reports of peer blocking / lost begin, possibly due to version disrepancies and people rebooting their nodes
+*21:41* - Reports of peer blocking / lost begin, possibly due to version discrepancies and people rebooting their nodes

 *21:47* - Reports of `v2.0.0` being accidentally deployed on some validators

 > no the problem is not git fetch, there is